Cjiangbpcs/gazenet_mxJiang/README.md

 # hopenet_mxJiang

-This project aims to identify one's gazing directions in a video, by converting Deep-Head-Pose Hopenet in Pytorch to MXNet Gluon.
+Hopenet, aims to identify one's gazing directions in a video, by converting Deep-Head-Pose Hopenet in Pytorch to MXNet Gluon.

 The accuracy of this gluon version is close to the original Pytorch version.